 1. The McDonald’s Coffee Case (Stella Liebeck)

-Case Summary: Stella Liebeck’s 1992 lawsuit against McDonald’s is often cited as an example of a frivolous lawsuit.
-However, the reality is more nuanced.
-Liebeck suffered third-degree burns from spilled hot coffee, requiring extensive medical treatment.
-The coffee was served at temperatures dangerously high, far above industry standards.
+Case Summary: Stella Liebeck’s 1992 lawsuit against McDonald’s is often misrepresented as a frivolous lawsuit.
+Liebeck suffered third-degree burns from spilled hot coffee, requiring skin grafts and extensive medical treatment.
+The coffee was served at temperatures far above industry standards.

 Outcome: A jury initially awarded Liebeck $2.7 million in punitive damages, later reduced to $480,000.
-While some consider the case frivolous, it highlighted the need for safer serving practices in the food industry.
+This case highlighted the need for safer serving practices in the food industry.

 2. The $54 Million Pants Lawsuit

-Case Summary: In 2005, Roy Pearson, a Washington D.C. administrative judge, sued a dry cleaning business for $54 million over a lost pair of pants.
-Pearson claimed the cleaners failed to deliver on their “satisfaction guaranteed” policy.
+Case Summary: In 2005, Roy Pearson, a Washington D.C. administrative judge, sued a dry-cleaning business for $54 million over a lost pair of pants.
+He claimed the cleaners failed to deliver on their “satisfaction guaranteed” promise.

 Outcome: The court ruled against Pearson, stating his claims were unreasonable.
-The dry cleaners eventually closed their business due to financial strain from the case.
+The business eventually closed due to financial strain caused by the lawsuit.

 Why It Matters: This case exemplifies how personal grievances can escalate into absurd legal battles, causing undue harm to small businesses.